Toolbox

 Please note that not all tools are available in all map applications and in all view modes.

-coordinates Anchor
+Coordinates Anchor

 Under "Map center", the coordinate tool displays the geocoordinate of the currently selected map center point.